October 12, 2018 by O Vadio

 Portuguese piri piri sauce is wonderful for many things, but it’s just not that spicy.
 Tobasco is now widely available at most of the locations of Pingo Doce and Continente, but its uses are also a bit limited.
 For those of you who like to breathe fire once in awhile, check out the Chinese groceries on Rua Palma north of Martim Moniz, as well as the big store west of the plaza, for exciting hot sauces, including the infamous Sriracha and many others.

-The Glood store in Rato at R. de São Bernardo, 130, carries British, West Indian, and African hot sauces in varying degrees of heat (this location isn’t listed on their website, but it’s there — welcome to Portugal!).
+Glood stores carry British, West Indian, and African hot sauces in varying degrees of heat.
 And the big grocery store on the bottom of El Corte Inglês near Praça de Espanha often has a good selection too.

-We’ve also fallen in love with two hot sauce makers carried sporadically by most big grocery stores in Portugal: Quinta da Avó, a brand of African hot sauces of amazing complexity and often spectacular heat (Africa Pura is our favorite), as well as Açores Gourmet which you can find at A Vida Portuguesa.
+We’ve also fallen in love with two hot sauce makers carried sporadically by most big grocery stores in Portugal: Quinta da Avó, a brand of African hot sauces of amazing complexity and often spectacular heat (Africa Pura is our favorite), as well as Açores Gourmet.
 The Pimenta da Terra is our go-to when we need to drop a little hot sauce on fresh cheese, an Azorean specialty.

 Rais forte is the Portuguese name, but good luck finding it — even if a Portuguese understands what you mean, they’ll likely show you wasabi, not horseradish.
 For the real thing, and not for that sauce thing people put in their salads or whatever, your options are limited.

-El Corte Inglês sometimes carries German varieties, but the place in Lisbon that always has horseradish in stock is the chain of Russian stores MixMarkt (the big one is in Alvalade, at Av. do Brasil 90).
+El Corte Inglês sometimes carries German varieties, as do more and Jumbo stores, but the place in Lisbon that always has horseradish in stock is the chain of Russian stores MixMarkt (the big one is in Alvalade, at Av. do Brasil 90).
 In Cyrillic, horseradish reads “XPEN” — buy it, and bring a little to the bar next time you want a Bloody Mary, because otherwise it’s just tomato juice with a weak dusting of crappy black pepper.

 Also, try putting some horseradish on the skinless side of salmon filets for an hour or more in the fridge, then fry them on the non-horseradish side for a couple of minutes, depending on thickness, then flip ‘em onto the sauce side and bake for 10 minutes.
 Trust us.